Your wedding forget-me-not checklist!

 I counted twice because I was pretty shocked.
 Granted not all of those weddings were paid (I interned with a Boston wedding photographer for 6 months during my last semester in college), and I do a bit of second shooting (which I love to do).
 But still.
-32 weddings is a lot of wedding to have experienced, so I was thinking that I’d write a post about how much I learned in 32 weddings.
-But then I thought, that doesn’t help my brides, and I was put on this earth to be a recourse for brides.
+32 weddings is a lot of weddings to have experienced, so I was thinking that I’d write a post about how much I learned in 32 weddings.
+But then I thought, that doesn’t help my brides, and I was put on this earth to be a resource for brides.

 So today, I am sharing some of the most common things I have seen couples forget on their wedding day.
 If you don’t have time to read through this whole post, check out for the downloadable wedding checklist of things you shouldn’t forget for the big day!